Adrian-PL/Project/README.md

 Core:

-- Mobile ( Android, iOS optional ) / Mobile and PC ( Mobile as priority, PC optional ) / PC game ( Windows and possibly Linux, Mac compatible in the future )
+- Mobile ( Android, iOS optional ) / Mobile and PC ( Mobile as priority, PC optional )
 - Roguelike/Roguelite set in Fallout universe OR set in self-made historically alternative post-nuclear universe
 - Freeware (possibly open-source in the future) OR commercial closed-source (possibly freeware with ads on Mobile), optional Freeware
-- Coded in Python/Kotlina/Lua/game engine of choice
+- Coded in Kotlina/Lua/game engine of choice

 Basics: